 TEXAS EQUAL RIGHTS ASSOCIATION

-Hayes presided when the TERA met in Dallas for its third convention in 1895, but lost the presidential election to Elizabeth Goode Houston.
+Hayes presided when the TERA met in Dallas for its third convention in 1895, but lost the presidential election to Elizabeth Good Houston.
 The organization resolved to avoid association with any particular political party and to undertake a campaign to organize the state on a county-by-county basis.
 Elizabeth Houston later appointed ten individuals to organize local and county suffrage clubs, but TERA by this time was losing strength.
 Divisiveness among the members undercut its effectiveness, and lack of funds was critical.
-Even though the well-known suffragist, Mariana Thompson Folsom , became TERA’s state lecture starting in the summer of 1895, the office of state organizer had been abandoned in 1894 because of financial constraints, and the superintendent of press work announced the following year that lack of money prevented her from publicizing the work effectively.
+Even though the well-known suffragist, Mariana Thompson Folsom , became TERA’s state lecture starting in the summer of 1895, the office of state organizer became vacant in 1894, and the superintendent of press work announced in 1895 that lack of money prevented her from publicizing the work effectively.
 The treasurer reported only $105 on hand in 1895.
 Local societies gradually declined as the state association faded, and by 1898 the TERA ceased operations.
 NAWSA leaders informed the delegation at that year’s annual national convention that they had not received a report from Texas.

 Jessica Brannon-Wranosky, Southern Promise and Necessity: Texas Regional Identity and the National Woman Suffrage Movement, 1868-1920 (Ph.D. dissertation, University of North Texas, 2010).
 Ruthe Winegarten and Judith N. McArthur, eds.
 Citizens at Last: The Woman Suffrage Movement in Texas , (Austin: Ellen C. Temple, 1987).
 Texas Equal Suffrage Association Scrapbook, Austin History Center.